alicewy/alicewy.github.io/essays/Meteor-Not.md

 ## Meteor metes
 <img src = "https://cdn.pixabay.com/photo/2014/05/30/17/06/trees-358418_960_720.jpg" width = 80%>
+<caption> A graphical representation of the confusion experienced in the process of learning Meteor. - by, Unknown </caption>
 Just like the vocabulary definition of mete, my experience as a first time user of Meteor was definitely a new experience, with quite the punishing learning curve.
 Instances where I made mistakes were everywhere,

 ## Fatal mistakes, and the largest time complexity ...